Psichologinės teorijos apie realybės suvokimą - www.Kristalai.eu

 Gestalt psychology

-- Proximity: objects that are next to each other are perceived as a group.
+• Proximity: objects close to each other are perceived as a group.

-- Continuity: we perceive continuous structures, not discrete parts.
+• Continuity: we perceive continuous structures rather than separate parts.

-These principles demonstrate how cognitive processes actively shape perception by organizing sensory information into coherent wholes.
+These principles show how cognitive processes actively shape perception by organizing sensory information into coherent wholes.

 Constructivist theories